Thursday March 6, 2014

 © Ted French

-To find out the details, read this tutorial on using Excel's Freeze Panes feature
+To find out all the details of using this function, read this tutorial on the Excel INDIRECT Function.

-To find out all the details, read the tutorial on how to Using the Split Box in Excel.
+To find out all the details, read this tutorial on the Excel WORKDAY.INTL Function.